top of page

 by Katie McCabe | @awelltraveledpair | October 10th, 2017

-Oktoberfest, the world's largest beer festival, is held annually in Munich, Bavaria, Germany and attracts more than six million visitors each year.
+Oktoberfest - the world's largest beer festival - is held annually in Munich, Germany and attracts more than six million visitors each year.
 Running from mid-September until early October, this traditional event offers food, fun, and of course, beer!

 During our European road trip, we were so excited to attend the 2017 festival.
 Dressed to impress, John in a lederhosen and me in a dirndl, we giddily skipped into Munich's famous fairgrounds.